osteele/p5-server/README.md

 `p5 serve` runs a server with these features:

+Live reload
-- Live reload – the browser reloads the page, when any file in the directory is modified.
+: The browser reloads the page, when any file in the directory is modified.

+Directory listing
-- Directory listing – a list of sketches and non-sketch files is displayed
+: A list of sketches and non-sketch files is displayed

+JavaScript-only sketches
-- Bare JavaScript files – click on a JavaScript sketch file (or run e.g. `p5 serve sketch.js`) to run a p5.js sketch that consists of a single JavaScript file, without an associated HTML file.
+: Click on a JavaScript sketch file (or run e.g. `p5 serve sketch.js`) to run a p5.js sketch that consists of a single JavaScript file, without an associated HTML file.

 ### Planned Features

 - [ ] display parse errors in the browser
 - [ ] recognize when a sketch requires a library file
 - [ ] commands to add and update libraries
-- [ ] specify the CDN server, or use a local file

 ## Installation